jflam/ez/README.md

 ## Getting Started

-## How It Works

 ## Automated Installation and Configuration

 `ez` has been developed and tested in two environments: Mac OS and Ubuntu 20.04 running under WSL 2 on Windows.
 It has not been tested on Windows yet.
 `ez` is a Python 3 application.

 If you are running `ez` on Ubuntu in WSL 2, I've created a script to help setup the environment for you.
+I don't currently have a script for Mac OS.
+This script should also work on Linux outside of WSL 2.
+I have tested this script by provisioning a VM on Azure using ez (which also installs Docker, the only pre-requisite for installing ez on WSL 2 in Windows), running this script on that VM and creating another VM on Azure using that install of ez.

 Before you can run this script, you will need to have [Docker Desktop](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers)